 Kit Keller, Executive Director of the Association of Pedestrian and Bicycle Professionals (APBP) chatted with us recently about her organization’s presence at Pro Walk/Pro Bike: Pro Place, the vital role that women have played (and continue to play) in the bicycle movement, and how walking and bicycling advocates can make the most of the new federal transportation bill.
-Whether you’re attending the conference or following it online, Kit shares what’s special about this year’s conference and the exciting things to expect from the National Women’s Bike Summit immediately following it.
+Kit shares what’s special about this year’s conference and the exciting things to expect from the National Women’s Bike Summit immediately following it.

 Do you think this Pro Walk/Pro Bike: Pro Place will be different than past conferences?

 This is an exciting year for the conference.
 By adding in Placemaking, it emphasizes the importance of walking and biking to livability and good community planning.
 All too often, we see very over-engineered dead space facilities where there’s no sense of place and no people because there’s no destination.
 To integrate Placemaking into the conversation about biking and walking is brilliant.